mmmirrra/mmmirrra.github.io/_posts/2023-12-13-JavaScript-for-while.markdown

 <br />
 ### forEach()
-The method used in the array.
+The Method used in the array.
 Use the callback function in the factor.

 ```html